 One of the purposes of SEMIoTICS is to integrate an extremely large amount of IoT heterogeneous entities, which need to be consistently and formally represented and managed.
 Such entities are sensor and actuation devices as well as applications that utilize them.
-For that reason, an API will be designed to provide access semantically described data along with descriptions of capabilities of connected devices.
+For that reason, an API will be designed to provide access semantically-described data along with descriptions of capabilities of connected devices.
 This API is based on WoT upcoming standard, and things are specified in the WoT TD format.
 TD is semantically annotated with iot.schema.org.
 The iot.schema.org is a community organization for extending schema.org to connected Things.
 Jointly, W3C WoT and iot.schema.org, instate a layer for semantic interoperability which renders the software capable in interacting with the physical world.
-This interplay is abstracted in such a manner where the development of applications across various IoT settings and domains is easy and simplified.
-Hence, in SEMIOTICS, we will focus on using existing standards to describe things, as only the standard semantics provides the necessary base for the interoperability.
-Thus, we will extend iot.schema.org with standard semantics that is required for SEMIOTICS use cases (see Deliverable 3.3 and its follow-up, D3.9).
+This interplay is abstracted in such a manner where the development of applications across various IoT settings and domains is ease and simplified.
+Hence, in SEMIoTICS, we will focus on using existing standards to describe things, as only the standard semantics provides the necessary base for the interoperability.
+Thus we will extend iot.schema.org with standard semantics that is required for SEMIoTICS use cases (see D3.3).